18F/api-standards/README.md

 If you don't have a support channel specific to your API, you can use the issue tracker at [GSA-APIs](https://github.com/GSA/GSA-APIs/issues).
 Be sure your support team subscribes to issues there.

-### 7. Provide an OpenAPI Specification
+### 7. Provide an OpenAPI Specification File
 The API documentation should provide a clear link to the [API's OpenAPI Specification file](https://github.com/OAI/OpenAPI-Specification).
+This specification was formerly known as the Swagger specfication.
 This specification file can be used by development or testing tools accessing your API.

+Using Version 2.0 or later of the specification is recommended.
+Information about versions can be found here: [OpenAPI Specification Revision History](https://swagger.io/specification/#revisionHistory).

 ## Mandatory For New APIs